ecks0/syx/README.md

 | ------- | ----------------------------------------- |
 | `nvml`  | Enable nvidia management library support. |

 _Note: `nvml` support requires the nvidia management library at **runtime**, which is usually installed with the proprietary driver.
 Knobs with `nvml` enabled will work just fine when no nvidia library/driver/hardware are present._

 ## Profiles

 Profiles may be declared in a yaml file.
+A profile is a list of value groups.
+A value group is a map of names to values.
+Names and values are analogous to command-line argument names and values.

 This example...

 ```yaml
 min: